What Happens When You Try to Sell A Property Above Market Value on The Gold Coast?

 Craig Douglas Gold Coast Real Estate Agent 0418 189 963

-Craig Douglas 0418 189 963, Real Estate Agent at a Boutique Real Estate Agency on Chevron Island, Your Local Independant Gold Coast Real Estate Agents.
+Craig Douglas 0418 189 963, Real Estate Agent at a Boutique Real Estate Agency, Your Local Independant Gold Coast Real Estate Agents.

-This page was proudly created by Craig Douglas, your local independent Gold Coast real estate agent, working for a Boutique Real Estate Agency on Chevron Island.
+This page was proudly created by Craig Douglas, your local independent Gold Coast real estate agent, working for a Boutique Real Estate Agency.
 Selling residential and commercial properties, from those that are awe-inspiring, through to a diamond-in-the-rough, otherwise known as a “renovator’s delight”.

 I negotiate and sell on behalf of property owners who want to get the Best Possible Price, with the least amount of hassle.
 Let’s talk about the process of selling your property over a coffee to get you started – 0418 189 963